cloud-gov/cg-dashboard/CONTRIBUTING.md

 #### Stores

 Stores are meant to hold all the data of the application such as the Cloud Foundry entities such as organizations, spaces, apps, etc as well as UI data such as loading states, current pages, and current user info.
 They use [Immutable.js](https://facebook.github.io/immutable-js) as their main data structure to limit accidental manipulation of the data.
 They bind to certain actions and change their data.
-When they change their data, they emit a changed which is listend to by the components that require their data, which in turn render.
+When they change their data, they emit a changed which is listened to by the components that require their data, which in turn render.

 Here are some basic rules to work with stores successfully: